ObjColumnist/apn_on_rails/README.md

 })
 ```

-##Example
+##Sending a Push Notification

-To send our first push notification we will use the rails console, you can start this by typing the following into terminal:
+To send our first push notification we will use the _rails console_, you can start this by typing the following into terminal:
 ```ruby
 $ rails console
 ```

 Each notification has a relationship with device, which in turn has a relationship with an app.

-The first thing we need to do is create an app.
-You will need to specify a platform which can be either `ios` or `osx`, as well as an environment.
+The first thing we need to do is to create an app.
+You will need to specify a `platform` which can be either `ios` or `osx`, the `environment` (this defaults to the current APNS Environment), `bundle_identifier` and the `certificate` which is the contents of the *p12* that we created earlier:

 ```ruby
 >> app = APNS::App.new